Indi’s Mental Model Dataset Visualizer (city skyline)

-I have tested it with Excel spreadsheets, but not with other types of spreadsheet.
+I have tested it with Excel spreadsheets and CSV files, but not with other types of sheets.

-There can be other tabs in your spreadsheet, and this diagram generator will look for the first tab that contains this format style.
+There can be other tabs in your sheet, and this diagram generator will look for the first tab that contains this format style.

 colors & fonts